dotnet/android/build-tools/xaprepare/README.md

 The utility employs the abstraction of "scenarios" which are collections of various steps to perform in order to achieve a specific goal.
 The main scenario is named `Standard` and is the default one if no other scenario is named on the command line (by using the `-s NAME` parameter).
-You can list all the scenarios by issuing the following command from the root of `Xamarin.Android` source tree:
+You can list all the scenarios by issuing the following command from the root of .NET for Android source tree:

 ```